a-czer-a/rubrica.pl/README.md

 Rubrica.pl
 ==========

-Source code of the official website of Pracownia edytorska Rubrica (www.rubrica.pl) held by Agata Czerwinska.
+Source code of the official website of Pracownia edytorska Rubrica (www.rubrica.pl).